craftcms/shopify/README.md

     php craft shopify/sync/products

-> :lightbulb: Products can also be synchronized from the control panel using the **Shopify Sync** utility.
+> :bulb: Products can also be synchronized from the control panel using the **Shopify Sync** utility.
 Keep in mind that large stores (over a hundred products) may take some time to synchronize, and can quickly run through [PHP’s `max_execution_time`](https://www.php.net/manual/en/info.configuration.php#ini.max-execution-time).

 ### Native Attributes